 - 1. Employment buildings should be sited to limit nuisance effects from industrial operations on adjacent properties, such as illumination, noise, and/or odour. - 2.
 A substantial portion of the building should front the public road at the minimum setback required by the Zoning By-law to create a consistent street edge. - 3.
 Buildings should promote a vibrant and pedestrian-scaled streetscape through the provision of windows at grade level and prominent and sheltered entrances that are connected to the public sidewalk and provide connections to transit stops.
 The office portion of a building is encouraged to be located closer to the street than the portion of the building used for manufacturing, warehousing, or other industrial use. - 4.
-Distinctive building designs that complement the existing built form are encouraged. - 5.
-All publicly visible façades, including those visible from Highway 403, should be articulated through projections, depressions, columns, texture, vertical and horizontal plane changes, or changes to roof line, in combination with colour and material changes. - 6.
+Distinctive building designs that complement the existing built form are encouraged. - All publicly visible façades, including those visible from Highway 403, should be articulated through projections, depressions, columns, texture, vertical and horizontal plane changes, or changes to roof line, in combination with colour and material changes. - 6.
 Long stretches of monotonous building façades or 'blank walls' should be avoided.
 Building articulation and material and colour changes should be the primary means to create interest on long expanses of walls.
-Landscaping should be an integral part of the building and site design and can be used to create interest on long expanses of walls, however it should not be relied on solely as a design solution.
+Landscaping should be an integral part of the building and site design and can be used to create interest on long expanses of walls, however it should not be relied on solely as a design solution. - 7.
+Where possible, continuous roof lines should be avoided.
+Projections, changes in vertical plane, and prominent building elements should be used, particularly at building and site entrances, street intersections, and pedestrian walkways, to help create visual interest along adjacent streetscapes and highways.